webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

+The plugin make Webpack setup easily and intuitive.

-The plugin allows to use an HTML file or a template as a starting point for collecting all the dependencies used in your web application.
+This plugin allows to use an HTML file or a template as a starting point for collecting all the dependencies used in your web application.
 This plugin does exactly what you want: automatically extracts JS, CSS, images, fonts from their sources loaded directly in HTML.
 The generated HTML contains output hashed filenames of processed source files.

-The purpose of this plugin is to make Webpack setup much easier and intuitiver than with other plugins like `html-webpack-plugin` `mini-css-extract-plugin`.

 💡 **Highlights**